-DEAS 1101L: Dental Anatomy, Nomenclature and Lab.: 2 credits
+DEAS 1101L: Dental Anatomy, Nomenclature and Laboratory: 2 credits

-In this course the students will examine the different structures and anatomical points of the teeth and oral cavity.
-They identify the primary (deciduous) and permanent teeth using different dental numbering systems such as the universal system, Palmer system and IDF (International Dental Federation) system.
-Students examine the different anatomical structures of primary teeth (deciduous) and permanent maxillary and mandibular.
-They identify dental abnormalities affecting the enamel and dentin.
-In addition, they will develop anatomical wax models of different permanent teeth.
+In this course, students will analyze different anatomical structures of teeth, the oral cavity, and dental abnormalities affecting enamel and dentin.
+Likewise, they will classify primary (deciduous) and permanent teeth using different dental numbering systems, such as the Universal, Palmer, and FDI (World Dental Federation) systems.
+Additionally, students will compare different anatomical structures of primary, permanent maxillary, and mandibular teeth.
+Finally, they will create wax anatomical models of different permanent teeth.
 (Co-requisite: BIOL 1010)